ake-persson/pepa/README.rst

 Schema
 ======

 A schema is a set of validation rules for each key/value.
-Schemas use Cerberus module for validation: http://cerberus.readthedocs.org/en/latest/#
+Schemas use `Cerberus <http://cerberus.readthedocs.org/en/latest>`_ module for validation.

 **Example:** host/schemas/pkgrepo.yaml